JeffersonLab/prex-prompt/README.md

 # PREX-II Prompt Analysis

-So far, the auto-prompt is running as a background process, checks newly finised DAQ run periodically and launches JAPAN.
+So far, the auto-prompt is running as a background process, checks newly finished DAQ run periodically and launches JAPAN.
 Therefore only a few people in this world really need to run prompt analysis by hand under certain circumstances.
 Just in case they need the instruction:

 ### What in here
 * First pass JAPAN analysis